Sankey approves number of transfer waivers inside SEC

 Sankey announced the decision Wednesday night after previously saying schools should vote to change the rule forcing players transferring inside the SEC to sit out a year rather than ask for a waiver.

-The NCAA already had approved transfer waivers for Kentucky quarterback Joey Gatewood, Tennessee offensive lineman Cade Mays and Mississippi defensive back Otis Reese.
+The NCAA already had approved transfer waivers for Kentucky quarterback Joey Gatewood and Tennessee offensive lineman Cade Mays who also needed SEC approval to play immediately.
+Mississippi defensive back Otis Reese still is waiting for NCAA approval of his waiver appeal.

 Sankey noted a change also is likely due to NCAA transfer legislation and the current coronavirus pandemic.